Shreyas-29/techhub/README.md

 During the development of TechHub, I gained valuable experience in:

-- Implementing JWT-based authentication and authorization
-- Managing and securing user data with Prisma and a chosen database (MongoDB, PostgreSQL, or MySQL)
+- Managing and securing user data with Prisma and MongoDB
 - Handling form validation and user input sanitization
 - Developing responsive web applications with TailwindCSS
 - Utilizing Next.js for dynamic and interactive user interfaces